Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

-And this is how the series continues for the reminder of its run, steadily improving the life in Rimuru’s village-turned-nation while expanding it into a safe haven for monsters.
+And this is how the series continues for the remainder of its run, steadily improving the life in Rimuru’s village-turned-nation while expanding it into a safe haven for monsters.
 TenSura’s sense of progression is organic, natural, well-paced and most importantly: it feels earned.
 The escalation in scale and danger is noticeable, but it is never abrupt or sudden.

-Because of the fact that every story arc lasts for only a handful of episodes, TenSura is never hit with becoming too slow paced or uninteresting, and there is enough intrigue, action and drama to keep things intense or at the very least fun and addicting.
+Because of the fact that every story arc lasts for only a handful of episodes, TenSura is never hit with becoming too slow-paced or uninteresting, and there is enough intrigue, action and drama to keep things intense or at the very least fun and addicting.

 Accompanying the series’ story and setting are a slew of your typical fantasy and isekai-related tropes and cliches, but within TenSura they get played rather charmingly.
 It openly and amusingly mocks concepts such as overpowered characters and harem opportunities, which come off as comically self-aware than stale or sleazy.

-Rimuru even hilariously points out some cliches such as a gorgeous woman turning out to be an awful cook, and the funny aftermath of that.
+Rimuru even hilariously points out some cliches such as a gorgeous woman turning out to be an awful cook and the funny aftermath of that.

 TenSura’s humor as a whole is, like the rest of the series, lighthearted in nature and easy to chuckle about.
 There are some running jokes that get old, such as Rimuru’s annoyance with the silence of the dwarf Myrd or Shion’s somewhat tiresome actions of affection and jealousy, but those little hindrances don’t stop the show from being one that made me smile when it wanted to.